-- The prop.table() function is used in this example to determine the percentage of each category in the cyl variable of the mtcars dataset. - 4.
+- The prop.table() function is used in this example to determine the percentage of each category in the cyl variable of the mtcars dataset.
+For example, we find that the proportion of cars with 4 cylinders are 0.34375. - 4.
 Percentages: Suppose we wanted to express the proportions as percentages, rounded to two decimal places.
 We could calculate the percentages using the round() function, as follows: